nagasudhirpulla/taming_python/blog/skills/folium_circles.md

 ### Circle stroke and fill options
 * all the styling options can be found at https://leafletjs.com/reference-1.6.0.html#path .
 Use snake case instead of camelCase for specifying options in python
 * Some of the important styling options are
+	* stroke - set to True to enable line stroke, default is True
 	* weight - line stroke width in pixels, default is 5
 	* color - line stroke color
 	* opacity - line stroke opacity